Educational Studies, Ph.D.

 - Demonstrate the needed writing skills to communicate with academic audiences (ULO 3).

 - Give evidence of ongoing personal openness and spiritual responsiveness to God and a desire to continue to grow in relationship with God (ULO 2).

 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

 |TTDE 8050||Theological Research and Integration for Educational Studies||3|

 |TTDE 8800||Internship in Higher Education||3|

 |Select a minimum of 24 credits of Elective Courses 1||24|

 |TTDE 8960||Dissertation 2||12-15|

-In consultation with the program advisor, the student designs a program (24 credits minimum) in light of educational background and vocational and research interests.
-Elective courses are available in a range of content areas, including, but not limited to: Christian formation, teaching foundations and processes, curriculum development, Christian higher education, and leadership and administration.
+In consultation with the Program Director, the student designs a program (24 credits minimum) in light of educational background and vocational and research interests.
+Elective courses are available in a range of two broad content areas, based on faculty expertise: Educational foundations and Christian formation, and Christian higher education.

-In selecting a program of study, students may incorporate any electives offered (consult the two-year projected schedule of courses).
+In selecting a program of study, students may incorporate any electives offered (consult the projected schedule of courses).
 In addition, sufficient latitude in designing elective course assignments permits students to pursue a variety of research interests.
-Courses are usually offered on a rotating basis every two or three years.
+Elective courses are usually offered on a rotating basis every two or three years.